jthet/my-coe332-hws/homework07/README.md

-# Homework 6: "Say It Ain’t Genes"
+# Homework 7: "In The Kubernetes"
 #### Scenario:
-We are going to turn our attention to a brand new dataset.
-The Human Genome Organization (HUGO) is a non-profit which oversees the HUGO Gene Nomenclature Committee (HGNC).
-The HGNC “approves a unique and meaningful name for every gene”.
-For this homework, we will download the complete set of HGNC data and inject it into a Redis database through a Flask interface.
+The simple app (Flask API + Redis DB) you built in Homework 06 needs a little bit of stability and exposure to the rest of the world.
+For this homework, we will write the necessary configurations to deploy the app onto the class Kubernetes cluster.

 #### Objective:
 Create a persistant API using redis and flask.
+Apply this to a k8s cluster and deploy the software system.

 ### Data:
 The data for this homework set is a JSON file that contains information on genes found in the human genome, approved by the HGNC (HUGO Genome Nomenclature Committee).
 The HGNC sets standards for human gene nomenclature.